akhilpo/Facebook_Bot/README.txt

 Suggestion/Contribution:
 Install it, Test it and if you got better ideas, try to improve it.
-It�' completely open.
+It's completely open.